 Capital One Venture Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card earns 2x miles on every purchase.
 Like the Savor credit card, it has a $95 annual fee.
 However, you can earn a 50,000-mile signup bonus after spending $3,000 within the first 3 months of account opening.
 You might prefer this card if you want to earn travel rewards.

 Additionally, you get up to a $100 fee credit for Global Entry or TSA PreCheck that helps take the bite out of the $95 annual fee.
 You can either redeem your miles for travel statement credits or future award travel.

 Chase Sapphire Preferred

 At its core, the Chase Sapphire Preferred benefits travelers.
 But, you can also redeem your points for cash rewards or gift cards too.

 You earn 2x points on travel and dining.
 If you spend equally as much on travel as entertainment each year, then the Sapphire Preferred can be on par with the Savor’s credit card rewards.
-By the way, both cards have a $95 annual fee after the first year.
+There is a $95 annual fee.

 Your points can also be worth more when you redeem them for travel.
 You get a 25% redemption bonus when you book any award travel through Chase.
 Yet, the real potential is in the 1:1 point transfer to Chase’s airline travel partners.
 With point transfers, you can easily make each point worth at least 2 cents each or more.